RJDennis/SmolyakApprox.jl/README.md

 grid, multi_ind = smolyak_grid(chebyshev_gauss_lobatto,d,mu,domain)
 ```

 where `d` is the dimension of the function, `mu` is the layer or approximation order, and domain is a 2d-array (2xd) containing the upper and lower bound on each variable.
 If domain is not provided, then it is assumed that the variables reside on the [-1,1] interval.
 If `mu` is an integer, then an isotropic grid is computed whereas if `mu` is a 1d array of integers with length `d`, then an anisotropic grid is computed.
+Because the chebyshev_gauss_lobatto points are the same as the Chebyshev extrema points you can use `chebyshev_extrema` in place of `chebyshev_gauss_lobatto`.

 With the grid and multi-index in hand, we can compute the weights, or coefficients in the approximation, according to